It all comes down to moisture…

 KEVIN.MURPHY’s hero co-wash product is RE.STORE!
 Part of the REPAIR regimen, Kevin developed RE.STORE to gently cleanse impurities from the scalp and hair while treating and repairing.
 Making a parallel to skincare, it’s more like a cream cleanser for your face rather than a gel or foaming cleanser.
 RE.STORE is formulated with Green Pea Proteins and combined with Enzymes from Papaya and Pineapple to help renew and restore dry, damaged or frizzy hair.
 It’s a non-foaming cleansing and repairing treatment that is a one-stop-shop when it comes to co-washing for natural texture.

-Should I co-wash if I have a problem scalp?
+Should I co-wash if I have a scalp problem?

 We highly recommend incorporating products to specifically address the health of your scalp.
 Noticing an increase in the need for scalp care, this is exactly why Kevin created the new SCALP.SPA SCRUB and WASH.
 Formulated with Micelles and Celery Seed Extract, this regimen gently removes impurities from the scalp without stripping hair of natural oils.